The black leather Cole Haan shoes, the leather briefcase, and the gray suit are like relics in a museum in Edward Fine’s closet.

 The photo ended up on the cover of Fortune magazine, with the headline “Up From the Ashes.”
 And with that, Fine became a face of that historic day.

-Sitting in the backyard of his Watchung, N.J. home, Fine was able to recount the day with incredible detail.
+Sitting in the backyard of his Watchung, New Jersey, home, Fine was able to recount the day with incredible detail.